Solve "iCloud Photo Sharing is not Available for This Device"

 6- I get a page with an error message that reads "iCloud Photo Sharing is not available for this device"

-Also there's a message: "To subscribe you need to be signed in to iCloud on: [...] a Mac with macOS 10.8.2 or later and iPhoto 9.4 or Aperture 3.4 or later"
+Also, there's a message: "To subscribe you need to be signed in to iCloud on: [...] a Mac with macOS 10.8.2 or later and iPhoto 9.4 or Aperture 3.4 or later"

 Answer: Maybe this works for you: Remove the subscriber and then re-add the albums to share again.
 Note that when you remove the subscriber, you immediately remove the album and its items from the subscriber's devices, so that the subscribers will not see the invitation but "iCloud Photo Sharing is not available for this device ".
-Besides, the settings are changeable, you can check whether subscribers can add their own photos to it, and whether people without a Mac or iOS device can view it on the web.
-Alternatively, maybe you can try the solutions mentioned above to see if they work well on your iCloud photo sharing not working issue.
+Besides, the settings are changeable, you can check whether subscribers can add their own photos to it and whether people without a Mac or iOS device can view it on the web.
+Alternatively, maybe you can try the solutions mentioned above to see if they work well on your iCloud photo-sharing not working issue.

 During my collecting, I have found that these problem providers are various with different operating systems (OS X Mavericks 10.9.2/OS X 10.9.5/Yosemite 10.10.3 & Windows), obviously, "iCloud Photo Sharing is not available for this device" problem is common.
-So far, the above solutions are feasible for most people with "iCloud Photo Sharing is not available for this device" issue, but probably you are not one of them.
+So far, the above solutions are feasible for most people with the "iCloud Photo Sharing is not available for this device" issue, but probably you are not one of them.
 If this guide didn't offer any help, you can refer to other help or more advisably contact Apple Support.
-For us, we will continue to update this guidance to find a better solution for you.
+And we will continue to update this guide to find a better solution for you.

 How will you handle the iCloud photo sharing is not available issue?
-To create an Apple ID for saving iPhone iPad photos via iCloud with maximum 5GB free space?
+To create an Apple ID for saving iPhone iPad photos via iCloud with a maximum of 5GB free space?
 That may sound workable for the time being, but never can it be your long-term strategic plan after the storage gets fully occupied.
-Do you ever think of syncing photos from iPhone iPad to computer for unlimited and everlasting backup?
+Do you ever think of syncing photos from iPhone or iPad to a computer for unlimited and everlasting backup?
 That's the wise move for you.

 With common problems such as "iCloud backup could not be completed" and "iCloud photos not syncing" alerting everyday, one easily gets fussy about it.
 To get rid of all the hassles, give DearMob iPhone Manager a try.
-It is a handy and intuitive tool that can help you freely transfer HEIC, JPG, PNG, GIF, Live photos from iPhone, iPad and other iDevices to Windows PC (7 or later) or Mac OS (10.9 or later) quickly and safely, with one-by-one processing or in batch transferring, your choice.
+It is a handy and intuitive tool that can help you freely transfer HEIC, JPG, PNG, GIF, and Live photos from iPhone, iPad, and other iDevices to Windows PC (7 or later) or Mac OS (10.9 or later) quickly and safely, with one-by-one processing or in batch transferring, your choice.